Chelsea Manning Set To Be Released From Prison, 28 Years Early

 Re: (Score:2)

-Snowden vs Manning (Score:1)
+Snowden vs Manning (Score:2)

 Snowden - leaked sensitive information to demonstrate government abuse.
 He conducted the leaks in a way that limited damage and avoided the public release of information that could put agents in danger.
 Information was leaked with good intentions in order to benefit society, and as such Snowden should be hailed as a hero.